5 min read

 While the solution initially targeted risk auditors, its success has accelerated adoption plans across the organization.
 Our implementation roadmap now includes:

-• External auditor (Q4 2025)
+• External auditors (Q4 2025)

 • Internal auditors (Q2 2026)